 1Tbspgarlic, chopped

-4cupsopo squash (about one whole squash), peel and cut in half, (or thirds depending on how big your opo squash is), then cut in half lengthwise, remove seeds, then cut into 1/4 inch slices
+1wholeopo squash , peel and cut in half (or thirds depending on how big your opo squash is), then cut in half lengthwise, remove seeds, then cut into ¼ inch slices

 2quartswater